 If you are not already participating in your workplace savings plan, open enrollment season usually occurs in the fall of each year, so be sure to check with your human resources department.

 If you are contributing the maximum amount to your workplace savings plan, you may also want to consider establishing an IRA to supplement your retirement savings.
-Contrary to what many people assume, there is no rule against saving in both a workplace savings plan and a Traditional IRA.
+Contrary to what many people assume, there is no rule against saving in both a workplace savings plan and an IRA.

-Assuming you have earned income, you can contribute up to the maximum allowed in an IRA each tax year.
+Assuming you have earned income, you can contribute up to $5,500 (plus an additional $1,000 catch-up contribution for anyone who is age 50 or over).
 If you are 50 or older, or will turn 50 before year-end, you can make an additional catch-up contribution.

-There are two types of IRAs, Traditional IRAs and Roth IRAs.
+There are 2 types of IRAs, Traditional IRAs and Roth IRAs.
 (Note that there is also a Rollover IRA, which is simply a Traditional IRA often used for rollovers from an old workplace plan, such as a 401(k).)
-Contributions to a Traditional IRA are made with after tax dollars and may be tax deductible if your income limit allows.
-These contributions grow tax-deferred and anyone with earned income (as well as their spouse) can contribute to a Traditional IRA.2 Contributions may be tax deductible, depending on your annual income and whether you already participate in a workplace savings plan.
+Contributions to a Traditional IRA are made with after-tax dollars and may be tax deductible if your income limit allows.
+These contributions grow tax deferred and anyone with earned income (as well as their spouse) can contribute to a Traditional IRA.2 Contributions may be tax deductible, depending on your annual income and whether you already participate in a workplace savings plan.

 With a Roth IRA, contributions are always made on an after-tax basis, so they are never tax deductible.
-However, your investments grow tax-free, which means you will owe no federal income tax on your contributions or earnings when you start taking distributions.
-This assumes you are older than 59 ½ and hold your contributions within the Roth IRA for a minimum of five years, beginning with the first taxable year after you contributed.
-3 Keep in mind that if your annual income exceeds certain levels, you may not be eligible to contribute to a Roth IRA.
+However, your investments grow tax free, which means you will owe no federal income tax on your contributions or earnings when you start taking distributions.
+This assumes you are older than 59½ and hold your contributions within the Roth IRA for a minimum of 5 years, beginning with the first taxable year after you contributed.3 Keep in mind that if your annual income exceeds certain levels, you may not be eligible to contribute to a Roth IRA.

-When you reach age 70½, you will need to begin taking minimum required distributions from a Traditional IRA.
-The amounts will be based on your life expectancy and you will have to pay federal income taxes on those distributions.
-With a Roth IRA, there are no minimum required distributions, which means your investments can continue to grow tax-free for as long as you like.
+When you reach age 70½, you will need to begin taking required minimum distributions (RMDs) from a Traditional IRA each year.
+The amount of your RMD is based on your life expectancy and the prior year's account balance.
+You will have to pay federal income taxes on those distributions, unless you've made after-tax (i.e., nondeductible) contributions to your Traditional IRA.
+Use IRS Form 8606 to keep track of any non-deductible contributions each year.
+With a Roth IRA, there are no required minimum distributions, which means your investments can grow tax free for as long as you like.
 If you do decide to take distributions, you will not have to pay any federal income taxes on that income.
-With a Roth IRA, you can also take distributions on the amount you contributed (but not earnings) before age 59½ with no penalty, as long as the five-year holding period is satisfied.
-Additional exceptions to the rules that govern early withdrawals include death, disability, or distributions for qualified first-time home buyer expenses.
+With a Roth IRA, you can also take distributions on the amount you contributed (but not earnings) before age 59½ with no penalty, as long as the 5-year holding period is satisfied.
+Additional exceptions to the rules that govern early withdrawals include death, disability, or distributions for a qualified first-time home purchase.

 Married couples have an additional opportunity to supplement their retirement savings by contributing to a Spousal IRA (Traditional or Roth).
 This allows spouses who do not work outside the home to also save in an IRA, subject to the same contribution limits.